dpogue/CMake-MetalShaderSupport/README.md

 Remaining Work
 --------------

-* Handling the target and SDK parameters
+* Handling the SDK and min-version parameters
 * Testing that this works with the Windows version of the Metal tools